Season Plan Templates

 Add collaborators by email with Viewer (read-only) or Editor (can modify) roles.
 This is useful for co-designing a season plan with your coaching staff.

-Share Links
+Audience and Share Links

 Shared templates are a great way to give back to the Ultimate community.
 If you’ve developed a season structure that works, sharing it helps newer coaches build better programs.